energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 Additionally, we provide the necessary data to reproduce the historical Turkish energy system for the year 2019, serving as a validation of EnergyScope's accuracy in modeling this intricate system.

-Since many data are common between the Colombian and Turkish case studies, we will only present in the following sections the data and assumptions that differ between the two.
+Since many data are common between the Colombian and Turkish case studies, we will only present the data and assumptions that differ between the two.
 If nothing is indicated, the same data and assumptions as for Colombia can be used.